 Written by Jeremy Griffith, 2017

-The whole point of the presentation I gave at the launch of my book FREEDOM: The End Of The Human Condition at the Royal Geographical Society (RGS) in London in 2016 — the transcript of which forms Parts 1 and 2 of the booklet Transform Your Life And Save The World — was to make it clear how astronomically guilt-ridden the human race has to be after we became conscious and the resulting upset anger, egocentricity and alienation in us destroyed the paradise of our species’ original instinctive cooperative and loving soul’s world.
-From an all-loving, all-sensitive and completely happy innocent life, we then — for a reason we had absolutely no understanding of — turned into ferociously selfish, competitive and aggressive monsters!
-NO WONDER we chose to shamefully hide in Plato’s metaphorical cave of darkness away from any light that would reveal our horrifically corrupted condition!
-(F. Essay 16 explains the genius of Jeremy’s RGS presentation.)
+The whole point of the presentation I gave at the launch of my book FREEDOM: The End Of The Human Condition at the Royal Geographical Society (RGS) in London in 2016—the transcript of which forms Parts 1 and 2 of the booklet —was to make it clear how astronomically guilt-ridden the human race has to be after we became conscious and the resulting upset anger, egocentricity and alienation in us destroyed the paradise of our species’ original instinctive cooperative and loving soul’s world.
+From an all-loving, all-sensitive and completely happy innocent life, we then—for a reason we had absolutely no understanding of—turned into ferociously selfish, competitive and aggressive monsters!
+NO WONDER we chose to shamefully hide in Plato’s metaphorical cave of darkness away from any light that would reveal our horrifically corrupted condition! ( explains the genius of Jeremy’s RGS presentation.)

-As described in chapter 2:6 of FREEDOM, the ancient Greek philosopher Plato was absolutely right when he wrote that we were so ashamed of ‘our human condition’ that we would ‘often unduly discredit’ the truth of our species’ ‘blessed’ past — indeed of any truth that brought the ‘painful’ issue of ‘the imperfections of human life’ into focus.
-This, he continued, left us hiding ‘a long way underground’, ‘enshrined in that living tomb which we carry about, now that we are imprisoned’ in a ‘cave’-like state of dishonest denial where there was ‘more and more forgetting [alienation]’, to the point where we could only ‘see dimly and appear to be almost blind’ — a development that Plato predicted would eventually lead to a state of terminal alienation and ‘universal ruin to the world’!
-(F. Essay 15 provides analysis of Plato’s cave allegory, while F. Essay 51 describes the endgame for the human race that Plato predicted.)
+As described in , the ancient Greek philosopher Plato was absolutely right when he wrote that we were so ashamed of ‘our human condition’ that we would ‘often unduly discredit’ the truth of our species’ ‘blessed’ past—indeed of any truth that brought the ‘painful’ issue of ‘the imperfections of human life’ into focus.
+This, he continued, left us hiding ‘a long way underground’, ‘enshrined in that living tomb which we carry about, now that we are imprisoned’ in a ‘cave’-like state of dishonest denial where there was ‘more and more forgetting [alienation]’, to the point where we could only ‘see dimly and appear to be almost blind’—a development that Plato predicted would eventually lead to a state of terminal alienation and ‘universal ruin to the world’! ( provides analysis of Plato’s cave allegory, while explains the extent of our shame for having destroyed our instinctive loving self or soul; and describes the endgame for the human race that Plato predicted.)

-And now that the human condition has been explained and our upset state defended (see F. Essay 5), full acknowledgement of our species’ past state of innocence (see F. Essay 19) and present corrupted condition can, and indeed must, be acknowledged if we are to free ourselves from living in Plato’s awful, soul-dead cave of darkness — which makes all the truth about our past innocence and present corrupted condition in Wordsworth’s great poem even more precious!
+And now that the human condition has been explained and our upset state defended (see and ), full acknowledgement of our species’ past state of innocence (see ) and present corrupted condition can, and indeed must, be acknowledged if we are to free ourselves from living in Plato’s awful, soul-dead cave of darkness—which makes all the truth about our past innocence and present corrupted condition in Wordsworth’s great poem even more precious!